jupyter-lsp/jupyterlab-lsp/README.md

 #### The runtime kernel suggestions are still there

-When a kernel is available the suggestions from the kernel (such as keys of a dict and columns of a DataFrame autocompletion) are merged with the suggestions from the Language Server (currently only in notebook).
+When a kernel is available the suggestions from the kernel (such as keys of a dict and columns of a DataFrame) are merged with the suggestions from the Language Server (in notebook).

-If the kernel is too slow to respond promptly only the LSP static analysis suggestions will be shown (default threshold: 0.6s).
+If the kernel is too slow to respond promptly only the Language Server suggestions will be shown (default threshold: 0.6s).
 You can configure the completer to not attempt to fetch the kernel completions if the kernel is busy (skipping the 0.6s timeout).

 ### Rename